decadenza/DirectStereoRectification/README.md

 # Direct Stereo Rectification
-Here you can find an algorithm for stereo rectification.
+Here you can find the algorithm for stereo rectification.
 This algorithm computes the rectifying homographies that minimize perspective distortion.

 Our methods does not use iterative methods and provides a closed-form solution.
 It is an improvement of the approach originally introduced by Charles Loop and Zhengyou Zhang in _“Computing rectifying homographies for stereo vision”_ (1999), DOI: 10.1109/CVPR.1999.786928.

 Full details in the **paper**:

 **Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: direct method and implementation"*, Journal of Mathematical Imaging and Vision, 2021, URL https.//doi.org/**.

-Please, if you found this useful, cite as:
+Please, if you find this useful, cite as:
 ```
 @article{DirectStereoRectification,
     author  = "Pasquale Lafiosca and Marta Ceccaroni",